-Magnuson Park is an urban, 350-acre park on Sand Point at Pontiac Bay, Lake Washington.
+Find breathing space at Magnuson Park, an urban, 350-acre park on Sand Point at Pontiac Bay, Lake Washington.
 This park, the second largest in Seattle, includes pieces of Seattle's military past (it's situated on a former Navy airfield).
 Today visitors enjoy boating, walking, kite flying and, last but not least, swimming.
 The beach here includes a tiny pebble shoreline, the perfect gateway to refreshing waters that average 67 degrees during summer months (from June until Labor Day).
 Grassy flats west of the beach provide perfect lounging territory, and guests can also find a children's wading pool, picnic shelters and tables (perfect for a BYO feast) nearby.

 Recommended for Free Things to Do because: Magnuson Park, a 350-acre park on Sand Point at Pontiac Bay, Lake Washington, is a favorite spot for Seattle families and dog owners.

-Recommended for Free Things to Do because: Gas Works Park is a unique, beautiful urban space that offers grassy knolls for wandering and picnicking.
-Come here for fantastic cityscape views.
+Recommended for Free Things to Do because: Gas Works Park is a unique, beautiful urban space that offers grassy knolls for wandering, picnicking and kite-flying, too.

 Corinne's expert tip: The extensive urban Burke-Gilman Trail runs past Gas Works parking lot and follows the Burlington-Northern Railroad 12.5 miles north to Kirkland Log Boom Park.
-Events often enliven this space from beer festivals and yoga classes to summer happenings like silent disco parties.
+Some years, events enliven this space from beer festivals and yoga classes to summer happenings like silent disco parties.
 Pick up treats to enjoy from nearby Fremont Brewery, Stone Way Cafe (soon moving to a new location across the street), Pablo y Pablo or Made in House (a short stroll away in the heart of Fremont).

 West of Ballard, visitors find one of Seattle's best gems: Golden Gardens beach.
 Located on Puget Sound, this popular public park offers extraordinary views of the water and the nearby Olympic Mountains.
 The park includes wetlands, beaches, hiking trails, as well as picnic and playground areas.
 The park is bisected by the BNSF Scenic Subdivision railway line.
 Golden Gardens offers strolls along a rugged coastline, hikes through forest trails, sunbathing on sandy beaches, fishing from a pier and a boat launch.
 In summer months, sandy volleyball courts fill with active folks, while the waters fill with swimmers, kite-surfers, kayakers, sailors and other nautically-inclined guests.
 The park is also home to an off-leash area for dogs in the upper northern portion of the park.

 Recommended for Free Things to Do because: One of Seattle's best features, Golden Gardens is located on Puget Sound.
-The beach offers extraordinary views of the distant peaks of the Olympic Mountains.
+The beach offers extraordinary Olympic Mountains views (even from the parking lot).

-Corinne's expert tip: Although bonfires are permitted here, they must be built inside official fire pits (which fill quickly on summer evenings).
-Pick up picnic provisions from Red Mill Burgers or Un Bien (for fabulous Caribbean sandwiches; their hours vary, depending on the season!).
+Corinne's expert tip: Although bonfires are permitted here, they are meant to be built inside official fire pits (which fill quickly on summer evenings).
+Pick up picnic provisions from Fremont's Uneeda Burger or Ballard's Un Bien (for fabulous Caribbean sandwiches; their hours vary, depending on the season!).
 Ray's Boathouse is a perfect nearby venue for a post-beach seafood-centric feast, too.

 Recommended for Free Things to Do because: Magnificent Discovery Park offers a great outdoorsy option within city limits.
 Go for a trail walk or run, then wander the lovely stretch of beach.